Walking Tour: Chinatown & Kensington Market

 The best spot for cheap but chic vintage clothing is at 14 Kensington Ave.
 It stocks retro gowns and wedding dresses, suits, and accessories, as well as new jewelry and beads for do-it-yourself projects.
 The $5 rack out front (in nice weather) has some great deals; if you take some of these exquisite but damaged dresses and coats to a tailor, you can end up with beautiful, original pieces for a song.

 When you reach Dundas St., turn right and walk 1 block to Augusta Ave.
 Turn right on Augusta Ave.
 As you walk N and cross Wales Ave., you'll find:

 A favorite spot for modern hippies to kick back under the pine canopy, while kids frolic in the splash pads.

 Stroll through the park; at the corner of Bellevue Ave. and Denison Sq., you'll find:

-This building, at 28 Denison Sq., was completed in 1927.
-Architect Benjamin Swartz designed it with Byzantine style in mind.
-The most striking features are the twin domes atop the building (sadly, the building isn't open to the public).
-The Kiever Synagogue was the first specifically Jewish building designated an historic site by the province of Ontario.
+This building, at 28 Denison Sq, was completed in 1927.
+Architect Benjamin Swartz designed it with the Byzantine style in mind.
+The most striking features are the twin domes atop the building (sadly, the building isn’t open to the public).
+The Kiever Synagogue was the first specifically Jewish building designated as a historic site by the province of Ontario.